-<ESD protection> material with the following characteristics:
+<CONTEXT: ESD protection> material with the following characteristics:

 surface conductive type: materials with a surface resistivity equal to or greater than 105 / but less than 1012 /.

 volume conductive type: materials with a volume resistivity equal to or greater than 104 -cm but less than 1011 -cm.